qlaboudigue/stayConnected/README.md

 Data must be available both with A REST Api and a Front-end application.

 ## Set-up
-Data are stored locally in a MySql database.
+The model country is made of a name and a country code (2 capital letters) Data are stored locally in a MySql database.
 Connection to the Database is set in project/src/resources/applications.properties

 ## Front-end
 Consists of several forms accessing the different endpoints of the API.

 ## Curl commands
 - GET /countries => La liste de tous les pays